Dykann/Pizza-Duo/README.md

 # Pizza Duo

-This is a professional website I made for a client I designed the website from scratch, I integrated it with HTML, SASS and JS.
+This is a professional website I made for a client I designed the website from scratch. <br>
+I Integrated it with: <strong> HTML, SASS and JS. </strong>
-My brother who also is a Developer has contributed to my project by reviewing my pull requests.
+My brother who also is a Developer has contributed to my project by reviewing my pull requests. <br>

 You can check the website on: https://pizza-duo.netlify.app/